skeate/aoc-cli/README.md

     `default_lang`
 * `-u <user>`, `--user <user>` - set the user.
 Defaults to `default_user`.

+#### examples

+`./aoc -y 2016 -l haskell` will open up your `$EDITOR` with a template copied from your `haskell` setup in `config.yml` focused on the input from year 2016, and the day being whatever the earliest day you didn't already have a solution for was.

+`./aoc run` will run whatever your last file was.
+It uses `.last_run.yml` to track this.
+(If that file doesn't exist, it will attempt to create a new solution for the earliest unworked day, and then run it; admittedly not useful)

+`./aoc -y 2019 -d 22 -l js -u foo run` will run the solution for 2019, day 22, from the `js` solution folder, using the input from user `foo`.

 ## structure

 This project is really meant to be a starting point, so it's very flexible.
 Do